-So far as long term measures are concerned, there is no greater reason to believe that the land use management controls proposed for the Rotorua catchments are any less technically feasible than whatever might be proposed for Lake Taupo (recognising that Environment Waikato has yet to promulgate the necessary land use controls).
+So far as long term measures are concerned, there is no greater reason to believe that the land use management controls proposed for the Rotorua catchments are any less technically feasible than whatever might be proposed for Lake Taupo (recognising that Environment Waikato has yet to promulgate the necessary land use controls)29.
 From publicly available information, there does appear to be a greater level of uncertainty regarding the timing and quantum of nutrient flows into the Rotorua lakes from pastoral agriculture, partly because of the identified need for further research.
 However, MDL understands that there may also be some doubt about whether the proposed 20% reduction target for Lake Taupo will actually achieve the desired impact.

 Superficially, it does seem that the Rotorua community has not yet achieved a level of community commitment and consensus equivalent to what has been achieved at Lake Taupo.
 In part, this results from complexity.
 Lake Taupo is being handled on the basis that there is a single cause and a single solution.
 For lakes Rotorua and Rotoiti in particular, there are multiple causes and multiple solutions.
-It should be noted that the present level of agreement in respect of Lake Taupo has taken some four years to reach whereas discussions between EBOP, the Rotorua District Council, the Te Arawa Maori Trust Board and other stakeholders designed to reach an agreement on the remediation of the Rotorua lakes have been underway for little more than a year.
-The fact that EBOP has already developed and promulgated its proposed land management rules illustrates the urgency attached to finding an agreed solution.
+It should be noted that the present level of agreement in respect of Lake Taupo has taken some four years to reach whereas discussions between EBOP, the Rotorua District Council, the Te Arawa Maori Trust Board and other stakeholders designed to reach an agreement on the remediation of the Rotorua lakes have been underway only since early 2003.
+The fact that EBOP was